Cynthia Scott: Filmmaking with the NFB

 Scott's career took a turn in 1972 when the National Film Board of Canada hired her as a staff director.
 She immediately began directing, producing and writing both documentary and fiction pieces for the NFB.
 She mainly worked on slice-of-life documentaries with a mind for social issues.
 In her first year with the NFB, she directed a 26-minute documentary named The Ungrateful Land: Roch Carrier Remembers Ste-Justine (1972).
 Her debut directing work would then go on to win a Canadian Film Award for direction in a TV Information program.
 In 1976, Scott produced the controversial Barbara Greene documentary Listen Listen Listen (1976) for the NFB.

 Once she had been working at the NFB for about a decade, she co-wrote, co-edited and co-produced a NFB joint project titled For The Love of Dance (1981).
 Over the next several years, Scott would work on several documentaries set in the dance world, including Flamenco at 5:15 (1983), which won an Academy Award for Best Documentary Short Subject.

 She also researched and co-wrote First Winter (1981), directed by John N. Smith (her spouse and fellow filmmaker), which received an Academy Award nomination for Best Live Action Short at the 54th Academy Awards.

 During her time with the National Film Board of Canada, Scott went on to participate in a women in the directors chair workshop in Banff, Alberta.
 In her Sarah Kernochan interview Scott describes this intensive workshop is an opportunity to educate and bring women directors together.

 The Company of Strangers

 In the late 1980s, Scott began developing a full-length docufiction film with the NFB featuring eight non-actresses, all but one of whom were senior citizens.
 The Company of Strangers (US title: Strangers in Good Company), released in 1990, features a heavily improvised script based on the real lives of the women cast.
 The film was a huge success in both Canada and international markets; it became the highest grossing NFB produced film ever at the time.

-In an interview with Sarah Kernochan Scott states that while she was working on her film The Company of Strangers her production team members were all women.
+In an interview with Sarah Kernochan, Scott stated that while she was working on the film her production team members were all women.
 Scott chose to have a strictly female team in order to place emphasis on the importance of women in the film industry supporting each other.
 Scott's team for this movie consisted of female assistants, producers, writers and artists.